-A daypack (or day pack if your prefer) is a soft frameless pack that attaches to your shoulders and usually includes a hip band or waist belt for support.
+A day pack (or daypack if you prefer) is a soft frameless pack that attaches to your shoulders and usually includes a hip band or waist belt for support.
 A good, small hiking backpack will last a lifetime.

 Ten Features of a Good Day Pack

-With the Ten Essentials, extra clothing, food, water, and a camera, figure that you’ll be toting 10 to 15 pounds of gear on a day hike.
-Sure you and your daypack can carry more weight, but remember you’re going day hiking not backpacking.
-Remember that the suspension systems of most small hiking backpackbacks are not designed to support heavy loads so if you put too much weight in a daypack, that load will pull on your neck and shoulders and stress your frame.
+With the Ten Essentials for Hikers, extra clothing, food, water, and a camera, figure that you’ll be toting 10 to 15 pounds of gear on a day hike.
+Sure you and your day pack can carry more weight, but remember you’re going day hiking not backpacking.
+Remember that the suspension systems of most small hiking backpack backs are not designed to support heavy loads so if you put too much weight in a day pack, that load will pull on your neck and shoulders and stress your frame.